-Below are five major companies that have kicked porn to the curb in the last decade, choosing not to be responsible for the proliferation of this massive issue in society.
+Below are seven major companies that have largely, if not entirely, kicked porn to the curb in the last decade, choosing not to be responsible for the proliferation of this massive issue in society.

 In 2014, Google released a historic statement to their advertisers, informing them of Google’s new policy to no longer accept AdWords advertisements containing explicit language or that link to porn sites.
 For the average Googler, users will no longer see any sidebar search results or ads for porn sites.

 While this was a move that will significantly affect Google’s reported $100 million a day AdWords revenue, they made the decision anyway to walk away from making money off of porn.

 Unfortunately, Google still has some work to do.
 Recent news reports suggest that they may have financially supported the internet giant, Backpage, one of the world’s largest facilitators of online sex trafficking.
 The California General Attorney’s office has reported that during the period of January 2013 to March 2015, “99% of Backpage’s worldwide income was directly attributable to the ‘adult’ section”—where people were openly advertised as available for purchase for sex.
 Additionally, the National Center on Missing and Exploited Children reports that 73% of their cases involved Backpage.